> Martin Carthy > Songs > Scarborough Fair / The Elfin Knight

 Acknowledgements

-Martin Carthy’s version transcribed by Garry Gillard with corrections from Kira White.
-Thanks to both of you!
+Martin Carthy’s first version transcribed by Garry Gillard with corrections from Kira White.
+His second version was transcribed by Jon Wilks.
+Thanks to all of you!